watkajtys/wishBoard/README.md

-Wishboard
+INSPIREBOARD
 ========

 About
 ------

-Wishboard is an art project by [Matt Watkajtys](https://github.com/watkajtys).
-The board is an anonymous place to share personal wishes and aspirations.
+Inspireboard is an art project by [Matt Watkajtys](https://github.com/watkajtys).
+The board is an anonymous place to share personal wishes and aspirations. www.inspireboard.org twitter.com/theInspireBoard